infinum/qa-handbook/Automation/Python Virtual Environment.md

 `deactivate`

 Now the (env) prefix is no longer displayed in the terminal.
-Any python command you’d now run would refer to the global Python.
+Any Python command you’d now run would refer to the global Python.

 ## What is Python Interpreter?